qiedingding/iTravel/README.md

 Note: In order to simplify this project, the target travel country is now limited to China.

 # 1. Preparation work:
-1) Connect the mongodb service.
+⋅⋅1.
+Connect the mongodb service.
-2) Enter the corresponding iTravel folder.
+⋅⋅2.
+Enter the corresponding iTravel folder.
-3) Update the npm modules to load all dependencies (npm update).
+⋅⋅3.
+Update the npm modules to load all dependencies (npm update).
-4) Enter the “tasks” folder and run the seed.js (node seed.js) to insert all the data into the mongodb.
+⋅⋅4.
+Enter the “tasks” folder and run the seed.js (node seed.js) to insert all the data into the mongodb.
-.6) Run the project (node app.js or npm start)
+⋅⋅5.
+Run the project (node app.js or npm start).
 2. How to use the Function Modules:
 Note: Wherever you are, you can return to the Home Page by clicking the iTravel logo above the navigation bar.